 Income tax on the net profit for the year comprises current and deferred tax and is based on the applicable tax law.
-The income tax expense is recognised in profit or loss except when it relates to items credited directly to equity, in which case it is recognised in other comprehensive income.
+The income tax expense is recognised in profit or loss except when it relates to items credited directly to equity, in which case it is recognised in OCI.